xctf-io/chalgen/docs/README.md

       - Docx Carving
 ```

-Challenge environments can't be made/run through the `python chalgen.py gen` command, so you must use `python chalgen.py competitiongen`
+Challenges link through the `name` field.
+Challenge environments can't be made/run through the `python chalgen.py gen` command, so you must use `python chalgen.py competitiongen`.

 ### Competition structure
 Competitions are structured in a tree-like fashion, with some Challenge Environments serving as entrypoints.
 An example structure is shown below.

 ![image](../evidence_graph.png)

+A competition folder has `config.yaml` that specifies the entrypoints and `chals` folder that contains the challenges.
+You can look at the example in [/competitions/middle-school-teaser-2021](/competitions/middle-school-teaser-2021/)

 ## Available commands
 ***